hara-saap/Prayaas_/README.md

 # Prayaas_
 Hi, this repository contains details about the 6 axis robotic arm that i have been working on for some time now.
-Feel free to download the files and use them
+Feel free to download and view the files!